isomerpages/moe-jurongsec/_our-identity/JSS Family/Parent Support Group.md

 ### Objectives

-1. Facilitate and promote interaction among members of the Parents
+1. Facilitate and promote interaction among members of the Parent Support Group
 2. Facilitate sharing of experience by parents
 3. Facilitate communication between parents and school
-4. Provide support for school programs
+4. Provide support for school programmes

 PSG also participated in school events such as CCA Display Day, Chinese New Year Celebrations, Racial Harmony Day, National Day Commemoration, Teachers’ Day Celebrations and Open House.